 - The interactive nature of the University League Table is unique and enables users to isolate single measures and determine their effect on the overall ranking of the institution.

-- In addition, the tables can be viewed by UK country/region and by the Mission Groups set up by the universities themselves (e.g. Russell Group, Million+, etc) thus allowing comparison with institutions having similar missions or goals.
+- In addition, the tables can be viewed by UK country/region and by the Mission Groups set up by the universities themselves (e.g. Russell Group, Million+) thus allowing comparison with institutions having similar missions or goals.

-- Read the Methodology, How to use the league tables, and the press releases relating to the 2018 League Tables.
+- Read the University and Subject League Table Methodology, Using the league tables, and the press releases relating to the 2020 League Tables.

 Arts, Drama and Music Institutions

 - The Arts, Drama and Music Table includes a number of specialist colleges that do not meet the full criteria for inclusion in the Main Table.
-For some of these institutions, you will also find them listed in their relevant Subject Tables (see Music, Drama, Dance & Cinematics, and History of Art).
+Some of these institutions will also be found listed in their relevant Subject Tables (see Drama, Dance & Cinematics, Education, History of Art, Architecture & Design and Music)).

 - Of course, other institutions also offer courses in arts, drama and music.
 You can find them in the relevant subject tables and on the main universities ranking table.